 Many students interested in business law choose the JD/MBA joint degree program, which allows them to obtain both degrees in four years.
 Students must be admitted to the joint degree program during the first year of law school.

-KU Law students can choose to participate in one of several transactional law competitions.
+KU Law students can choose to participate in one of several transactional law competitions, supported by the Polsinelli Transactional Law Center.
 The program gives students interested in business law the chance to develop and hone practice-ready transactional skills.

 Related student groups include:

 Members of the business law faculty are recognized scholars in their fields.
-Their research interests include arbitration, corporate governance, international trade and property theory.
+Their research interests include arbitration, corporate governance, international trade, property theory and securities regulation.